Columbia County schools to add new textbooks for English Language Arts curriculum

-COLUMBIA COUNTY (WJBF)- “routinely we go through a textbook adoption to ensure that we have current materials for our teachers to use in the classroom in order to enrich and make sure that our students are learning at a high-level” said Kellye Bosch, Associate Superintendent
+COLUMBIA COUNTY, Ga.
+(WJBF)- “Routinely we go through a textbook adoption to ensure that we have current materials for our teachers to use in the classroom in order to enrich and make sure that our students are learning at a high-level,” said Kellye Bosch, Associate Superintendent

 Columbia County’s school board is planning to implement new textbooks for middle and high school students.
 It’s part of a way to help grow the English language arts curriculum.